-3. Animal gardens can go way beyond the traditional butterfly garden idea.
+3. Animal gardens can go way beyond the traditional butterfly or pollinator garden idea.
 Have your children pick an animal, from an antelope to a water buffalo, ant to zebra finch.
 Research what the animal eats and then grow some of those plants.
 Choosing local animals will ensure success because you can find local plants more easily, but creative substitutions can make an exotic animal garden fun too.
 Ever tried growing peanuts for an elephant garden?

 4. Food themes are enjoyable for gardens.
 Try a salsa, soup, herb or pizza garden.
 Herbs are often easy to grow and add another dimension to the garden through odors and textures.

 5. Pick a favorite story or book that talks about vegetables or other plants and then try growing some of them.
 The Bible is a traditional favorite, but many books lend themselves to be garden themes.
-If I get a chance I’ll add some examples later on.

 6. Research your heritage and plant some of the plants from your ancestors’ culture or cultures.
 Or pick a culture you have been studying.
 Growing and eating plants of a given culture makes the learning experience many times richer.